This post is also available in Deutsch

 If you could not attend the GMUC, but would still like to know more: All the talks, as well as the press conference and the launch of the book “Simply Plastic Free Life” by Charlotte Schüler were recorded and can be viewed for free on the GMUC website.

 The last talk of GMUC conference program was called “Community Power – the new way of blogging”.
 Green bloggers talked about how they share their enthusiasm and knowledge on green topics beyond blogging.
-And some did just this on site with several workshops:
+And some did just this on site giving valuable practical tipps during their workshops:

 Plastic-free Life – Here’s how it works: Charlotte von Plastikfrei Leben has not only launched her first book “Simple Plastic-Free Life” during GMUC, in which she shares her experiences and tips for all beginners of a plastic-free life.
 In the workshop she also showed how we can make our own laundry detergent from only three ingredients.
 Charlotte has avoiding plastic waste literally in her blood, because her mother has been running a shop for plastic-free goods in Munich for many years.